Firaoll77/Piano-Simulator/README.md

-# This is simple piano simulator which can be played online although it is not that much sophisticated,
+#  Simple Piano-Simulator

-  hope it brings sound of piano simply
+  Which can be played online although it is not that much sophisticated, hope it brings sound of piano simply